-5.18.5.
+5.19.5.
 Audio Ports P42 to P46

 The analog audio ports AIN1-3, AOUT1-2 can alternatively be used as digital input ports.
 To activate the audio function of the port pin, the corresponding MOD flag has to be set to Special mode.
 In Normal mode the port pin serves as digital input.
-After reset the audio ports are in Normal mode.
+After reset the audio output ports are in Normal mode, the audio input ports are in audio mode.